brandhawa99/SuperSimpleWorkoutTracker/README.md

 # SuperSimpleWorkoutTracker
-SuperSimpleWorkOutTracker is a mobile app
+SuperSimpleWorkOutTracker is a mobile app that is used to track your workouts.